 Where to Eat:

 - Copenhagen Coffee Lab- I love this little area of town, it was right down the street from our house.
-There are signs around specifically saying – “no laptops”
+There are signs around explicitly saying – “no laptops.”

-- Fauna & Flaura – Definitely one of the best places I’ve been to for breakfast while in Europe.
-The pancakes are fantastic and they offer solid options for vegans.
+- Fauna & Flaura – One of the best places I’ve been to for breakfast while in Europe.
+The pancakes are fantastic, and they offer excellent options for vegans.

-- Dear Breakfast – Such a lovely menu, portions were small, decor is exceptional.
+- Dear Breakfast – Such a lovely menu, the portions were small.
+The decor is exceptional.

 - Heim Cafe – Absolutely beautiful cafe!

-- Green Coffee – Really sweet little spot to grab a coffee to go.
+- Green Coffee – A delightful little spot to grab a coffee to go.

 - Esplanada Cafe

 - Best Vegan/Vegetarian Restaurants in Lisbon: